netojoao85/netojoao85/README.md

 <div style="text-align: justify;">
 <p align = "justify"><b> WHO AM I? </b> I am an Automation & Control engineer with an MSc in Management and Industrial Strategy.
 I also have professional qualifications in data science.
 I love writing code to automate solutions and develop data analysis.

-<p align = "justify"><b> BACKGROUND </b> I have almost a decade of experience handling cutting-edge technology to design, develop, and deploy control systems architectures, focusing on industrial automation and digital transformations.
-Beyond that, I have an MSc in Management and a background in Analytics and Procurement roles. </p>
+<p align = "justify"><b> BACKGROUND </b> I have over 10 years of experience in engineering, analytical and management roles across diverse industries.
+Currently responsible for ensuring operational efficiency and security of IT and OT systems.

-<p align = "justify"><b> WHY ME? </b> With a technical and analytical background, I have experience coding, automating processes, and analyzing data.
 My background and success working with multidisciplinary teams and stakeholders demonstrate my ability to integrate different projects.</p>
+ - handling cutting-edge technology to design, develop, and deploy control systems architectures, focusing on industrial automation and digital transformations.
+ - Coding to automate processes
+ - Analyse data

 <p align = "justify"><b> HOBBIES </b> I like doing sports (running 🏃🏻‍♂️, cross-training 🏋🏻, cycling 🚵🏻, swimming 🏊🏻‍♂️), and I'm also a fan of football and rugby games.
 I enjoy hanging out with friends and am always up for a picnic and travel.</p>
 </div>